texasbe2trill/ScenarioKit/README.md

 ## What ScenarioKit is
 - macOS security storyboard generator (offline HTML)
-- Works with curated storyboard YAML and with raw macOS event exports
+- Works with curated storyboard YAML and with raw macOS event exports (filtered + Sigma-matched)
 - Single-file HTML output ready for tickets, briefs, or postmortems

 ## Quickstart: macOS logs → storyboard